tonghuikang/cs-impostor/README.md

 ### What should this contain

 - No opinions.
-While we should have opinions (ethics, predictions, positions), you have to figure them out and justify them yourself.
+While we should have opinions (on ethics, predictions, controversies), you have to figure them out and justify them yourself.
 - References.
 This will serve as attribution, and also further reading material to understand the topic.
 - Good questions.
 This should contain questions that can be asked in a technical interview.
 It should not be a history quiz or a numbers trivia.

-- Relevant questions.
-The knowledge should have direct technical application for either a software engineer or a machine learning practitioner.
+### Scope of Coverage

+We would not cover all aspects of computer science, or even everything that is taught in school.
+We want questions that are actually asked in interviews.

+#### Relevant roles

+This interview content guide is meant for new grads.
+For new graduates,  companies usually recruit for "Software Engineer" or "Data Scientist" and then matchmake your role depending on location and requirements.

+- Software Engineer
+  - Frontend and Mobile (explain job scope here)
+  - Backend (explain job scope here)
+  - Data Engineer (explain job scope here)
+  - Site Reliability Engineer (explain job scope here)
+  - Security Engineer (explain job scope here)
+  - DevOps / Productivity Engineering (explain job scope here)
+- Data Analyst / Scientist (explain job scope here)
+  - Research Engineer / Scientist (usually Masters/PhD required)
+- Solution Architect (you sell your company's technical products to customers and provide advice)

+Regardless of your technical role, it is important to have some basic knowledge of other technologies.
+This helps to develop a bigger picture and inform you what is important when you develop your technical solutions.
+(What does this sentence actually mean lol)

 #### Excluded topics

+We want interview questions that are immediately relevant to a software engineer or a machine learning practitioner.
+The following topics are excluded

 - Algorithms (please refer to other resources to prepare for the coding component of the interview)
 - Mathematics and Theory of Computation